koyeba/koyeba/README.md

 I'm Al, a software engineer in Paris.

 I currently work as frontend software engineer for a **cryptocurrency investment platform**.
 I am fascinated by tech products that reinvent our daily lives, helping us achieve more in an easier way.
-Previously, I worked at @SoilCloud and @Kryptovalley.
+Previously, I worked at SoilCloud and Kryptovalley.

 ## 🏎️💨 Outside of work, I'm Passionate About